MobilePayDev/MobilePayDev.github.io/docs/online/basics/payments.md

 # Payments

+When you have created a merchant you can start initiating payments.

 1. In order to create a payment you need to invoke the "create payment" endpoint (POST to /payments/).
 To use this you need to provide information about the merchant, the payment, the public key used for encrypting the data, callback-, and redirection urls.
 This will return an url the end-user should be redirected to.